Harassment and bullying prevention

 Review or include each of the following in your policy:

-Consequences for violation and a clear statement that workplace harassment and bullying will not be tolerated.
+• Consequences for violation and a clear statement that harassment and bullying at work is not tolerated.

-Code of Conduct, where relevant, as a reference in the policy.
-Ensure that conduct includes both formal and informal interactions and specific examples of inappropriate behaviour that may be a grey area for some such as in terms of sexual harassment.
+• Code of Conduct, where relevant, as a reference in the policy.
+Ensure it includes both formal and informal interactions.
+Include specific examples of inappropriate behaviour that may be a grey area for some such as in terms of sexual harassment.

-Role of employees in identifying and reporting incidents of harassment or bullying, emphasizing that confidentiality is guaranteed.
+• Role of employees in identifying and reporting incidents of harassment or bullying.
+Make sure to emphasize that confidentiality is guaranteed.

-Employees who may be more likely to be the target of bullying and harassment, such as new employees and those that represent a minority in the workplace due to age, gender, religion, or race.
+• Employees who may be more likely to be the target of bullying and harassment.
+For example, new employees or those who represent a minority in the workplace.
 If necessary, offer inclusivity training and create a code of conduct that addresses these issues.
-See also Discrimination prevention and inclusivity.
+See also Discrimination prevention and inclusion.

-Review What if the bully has a mental illness? (above).
-Whether or not there is a duty to accommodate an employee with a mental illness, the need to stop the behaviour still exists.
+• Review the section above titled: What if the bully has a mental illness?.
+Even if there is a duty to accommodate an employee with a mental illness, the need to stop the behaviour still exists.

-Consider how any organizational change may increase the risk of harassment or bullying (e.g. someone who has shown harassment or bullying behaviours previously now has expanded authority and influence over others).
+• Consider how any organizational change may increase the risk of harassment or bullying.
+For example, if anyone has shown harassment or bullying behaviours and has now expanded to authority and influence .

 Policy processes and procedures should include: